jdmv26/bt-inventory-project/README.md

 ## Inventory spreadsheet

 An important note to add is that one of the goals of the business owner is to improve on how their inventory is organised.
 This is why some products have no known product manufacturer or no idea where the product was bought from.
 The business owner was asked what they would consider something that is 'low' in stock and thus consider taking action.
-I used the “If” statement to complete column named, 'status': =if(E2 < 3, "Low", "Good").
+I used the “If” statement to complete the column named, 'status': =if(E2 < 3, "Low", "Good").

 ## SQL

 Initially I was going to create the table on BigQuery and alter the table.
 However, BigQuery doesn't allow for this on the free to use version.
-The questions asked by the business owner where noted down and used to carry out queries on BigQuery.
+The questions asked by the business owner were noted down and used to carry out queries on BigQuery.
 From the results of the queries, I would base visuals around those that I feel would help solve the business owners problem.

 ## Data visualisation